VACANCY FOR: –

 - BAC will pay UK travel expenses but cannot pay for overseas travel or hotel accommodation.

 - Committee members must avoid a conflict of interest.
 A conflict of interest will arise when a member’s external activities may compromise the ability of the member to take impartial decision

-- The Accreditation Committee meetings typically take place between 11.30 am – 13.30 pm on the day of a meeting.
+- The Accreditation Committee meetings typically take place between 1pm – 4pm on the day of a meeting.
 This can mean a conflict with other duties.
-Candidates are asked to bear this in mind before deciding if they would like to join the committee.

 - The committee’s work does require members to read considerable amounts of material prior to meeting.
 A typical estimate would be that three- or four-hours’ preparation time for each meeting is required.

 - The student member is expected to attend all Accreditation Committee meetings, except in any extenuating circumstances that will prevent this.

 If you are interested, please can you write a short expression of interest outlining why you would be suitable for the position, include your up to date CV and return to the Lisa Adkins Lisa.Adkins@the-bac.org by the 30th November 2020.

 Please do not hesitate to contact the Acting Accreditation Manager Paolo Legaspi at firstname.lastname@example.org to arrange an informal conversation if you think this would be helpful.